nerdo/js-routing/README.md

 ]
 ```

+The `:` in the path identifier starts the definition of a named dynamic parameter.

-The section of the path identifier, `:folder`, is a dynamic URL parameter that gets passed to the `route(...)` function.
-If the URL is `/documents/reports?query=summary`, the `folder` variable will capture the value `reports` from the URL.
+In this case, `:folder` is a dynamic parameter.
+It gets passed to the `route(...)` function as the `folder` property of its first argument.
+In other words, if the URL is `/documents/reports?query=summary`, the `folder` variable will capture the value "reports" from the URL.
 It will also have captured `summary` as the `find` query parameter.

 It's important to note that if the `find` parameter is not part of the URL (e.g. `/documents/reports`), this route will **NOT** match.